erykjj/linkture/README.md

-                        indicate output language for book names (same as source if unspecified) -s separator          segment separator (space by default) -u                    capitalize (upper-case) book names
+                        indicate output language for book names (same as source if unspecified) -s separator          segment separator (space by default) -u                    capitalize (upper-case) book names --chapters            encode multi-chapter ranges into separate chapters (only with -c)

 data source (one required - except for auxiliary functions, which only take command-line arguments): choose between terminal or file input: